NaluKit/gwt-maven-springboot-archetype/README.md

 In case you will debug the server code and create a running configuration in your preferred IDE, make sure, to start the code server (wait until the url with 9876 at the end appears) before the Spring Boot Service.

+Once both are server are running, enter `http://localhost:8080` in a browser window.

 Compatibility
 -------------